jasonaden/angular/aio/content/guide/rx-library.md

 });
 ```

-### Observable from a Counter
+* Create an Observable from a counter

 ```
-// Observable that will publish a value on an interval const secondsCounter = interval(1000);
+// Create an Observable that will publish a value on an interval const secondsCounter = interval(1000);

-secondsCounter.subscribe(n =>
+// Subscribe to begin publishing values secondsCounter.subscribe(n =>
   console.log(`It's been ${n} seconds since subscribing!`));
 ```

-### Observable from an Event
+* Create an Observable from an event

 ```
 import { fromEvent } from 'rxjs/observable/fromEvent';
 const el = document.getElementById('my-element');

 // Create an Observable that will publish mouse movements const mouseMoves = fromEvent(el, 'mousemove');

-const subscription = mouseMoves.subscribe(evt => {
+// Subscribe to start listening for mouse-move events const subscription = mouseMoves.subscribe(evt => {
   // Log coords of mouse movements console.log(`Coords: ${evt.clientX} X ${evt.clientY}`);

   // When the mouse is over the upper-left of the screen,
-  // unsubscribe (stop listening for mouse movements) if (evt.clientX < 40 && evt.clientY < 40) {
+  // unsubscribe to stop listening for mouse movements if (evt.clientX < 40 && evt.clientY < 40) {
     subscription.unsubscribe();
   }
 });
 ```

-### Observable AJAX Request
+* Create an Observable that creates an AJAX Request

 ```
-// Will make AJAX request once subscribed to const apiData = ajax('/api/data');
+// Create an Observable that will create an AJAX request const apiData = ajax('/api/data');

-apiData.subscribe(res => console.log(res.status, res.response));
+// Subscribe to create the request apiData.subscribe(res => console.log(res.status, res.response));
 ```

 ## Operators

+Operators are functions that build on the Observables foundation to enable sophisticated manipulation of collections.
+For example, RxJS defines operators for operations such as `map()`, `filter()`, `concat()`, and `flatMap()`.

-An operator is a pure function that takes configuration options, returning a function that takes a source Observable.
+An operator takes configuration options, and returns another function which takes a source Observable.
 When executing this returned function, the operator observes the source Observable’s emitted values, transforms them, and returns a new Observable of those transformed values.
-This is probably most easily demonstrated with a simple example:
+Here is a simple example:

 ```
 import { map } from 'rxjs/operators';